 MRLs are also used as standards for the international trade in food.
 In addition, MRLs, while not direct public health limits, act to protect public health and safety by minimising residues in food consistent with the effective control of pests and diseases.
+As stated above, APVMA includes MRLs in its APVMA MRL Standard when they register a chemical product for use or grant a permit for use.
+APVMA then notifies FSANZ of these MRLs so that FSANZ may consider them for inclusion in into Standard 1.4.2 of the Code.

+In relation to MRLs, FSANZ's role is to ensure that the potential residues in food do not represent an unacceptable risk to public health and safety.

-FSANZ will not agree to adopt MRLs into the Code where the dietary exposure to the residues of a chemical could represent an unacceptable risk to public health and safety.
+FSANZ will not agree to adopt MRLs into Standard 1.4.2 of the Code where the dietary exposure to the residues of a chemical could represent an unacceptable risk to public health and safety.
 In assessing this risk, APVMA and FSANZ conduct dietary exposure assessments in accordance with internationally accepted practices and procedures.

 In considering the issues associated with MRLs it should be noted that MRLs and amendments to MRLs do not permit or prohibit the use of agricultural and veterinary chemicals.

 The approvals for the use of agricultural and veterinary chemicals and the control of the use of agricultural and veterinary chemicals are regulated by other Australian Government, State and Territory legislation.

 In summary, the MRLs in APVMA's MRL Standard are used in some jurisdictions to assist in regulating the use of agricultural and veterinary chemical products under State and Territory 'control-of-use' legislation.
-Whereas the MRLs in the Code apply in relation to the sale of food under State and Territory food legislation and the inspection of imported foods by the Australian Quarantine and Inspection Service.
+Whereas the MRLs in Standard 1.4.2 of the Code apply in relation to the sale of food under State and Territory food legislation and the inspection of imported foods by the Australian Quarantine and Inspection Service.